reyestech/reyestech/README.md

 Passion for building, securing, and automating resilient cloud and hybrid infrastructures.
 I enjoy developing tools and techniques that streamline workflows and enhance automation across systems, primarily within the Microsoft Azure ecosystem.

 In this GitHub Repository, I share my hands-on labs, homelab builds, and documented projects focused on repeatable workflows and continuous improvement.

-I'm focused on learning through doing, breaking and fixing, then rebuilding better.
+I believe in learning by doing—breaking and fixing, then rebuilding better.

 — 🛠️ Build → 💥 Break → 🧰 Fix → 📝 Learn → 🔁 Repeat